Director, Water Program

 - email: firstname.lastname@example.org

-Sharlene works with insurers and water service providers to build business models that are resilient to weather extremes, climate change and resource depletion.
+Sharlene directs the Sustainable Water Infrastructure Program at Ceres, a national nonprofit helping institutional investors to integrate sustainability into the capital markets.
+With Ceres, she works with water service providers to build business models that are resilient to weather extremes, climate change and resource depletion.

 She holds a BA in Physics and English from Washington University in St. Louis and a Master in City Planning from the Massachusetts Institute of Technology.